gyap009/K-Means-on-Penguins/README.md

 ## Data Visualization
 Data visualization was conducted to gain insights into the dataset:
-- Histograms for numerical features
+- Elbow method (clustering)
+- Silhouette
-- Bar plots for categorical features
+- Bar graphs
-- Pair plots to explore relationships between features
-- Heatmaps for correlation analysis

 ## Data Preprocessing
 The preprocessing steps involved: